SiZeZheng/SiZeZheng.github.io/_pages/about.md

 ---

 I am now machine learning system researcher scientist at ByteDance.
 I am in TopSeed program.
-I am also PostDoc at Tsinghua University and work with Proffessor [Jidong Zhai](https://pacman.cs.tsinghua.edu.cn/~zjd/) on distributed machine learning compilers for LLMs.
+I am also PostDoc at Tsinghua University and work with Professor [Jidong Zhai](https://pacman.cs.tsinghua.edu.cn/~zjd/) on distributed machine learning compilers for LLMs.

 <!-- I am also going to take the ByteDance-Tsinghua postdoc program by the end of 2024. -->
 I completed my Ph.D. in the School of CS at Peking University, where I was advised by [Prof. Yun Liang](https://ericlyun.github.io/).